-Table 2: Material Composition per Functional Unit
+Table 3: Material Composition per Functional Unit

-The product is packaged in plastic strapping made from plastic, cardboard packaging made from cardboard, and battens made from wood.
+The product is packaged in plastic strapping made of plastic, and baths and lattens made of wood.
 It is recommended the packaging materials are reused where possible.
-The resin used is phenolic resin.
-The other non-wood inputs are mostly, modal, wheat flour and sodium hydroxide.

 No hazardous materials are contained in, or result from the production of, any of the products assessed in this study.

-Information pertaining to the classification of the substances used to manufacture any of Roseburg's SWPW products including composition information, first aid measures, fire fighting measures, accidental release measures, handling and storage, exposure controls/PPE, physical and chemical properties, stability and reactivity, toxicological information, ecological information, disposal considerations, transport information, and regulatory information are contained in the product Safety Data Sheet which is available to download from the Roseburg website at www.roseburg.com.
+Information pertaining to the classification of the substances used to manufacture any of Roseburg's softwood lumber products including composition information, first aid measures, fire fighting measures, accidental release measures, handling and storage, exposure controls/PPE, physical and chemical properties, stability and reactivity, toxicological information, ecological information, disposal considerations, transport information, and regulatory information are contained in the product Safety Data Sheet which is available to download from the Roseburg website at www.roseburg.com.